Frequently Asked Questions

 10. Can donors and recipient couples meet?

-The procedure for egg donation has been in use for approximately twenty five years.
-In that time the procedure has steadily been refined and improved.
+The procedure for egg donation has been in use for over 30 years.
+In that time the procedure has steadily improved.
 There are now hundreds of cycles performed all over the United States every month.

 No, this will not affect the donor's ability to have children.
 All women are born with approximately 250,000 eggs.
 She is not "using up" her eggs.

 There are no long term health effects that are known at this time.
-This procedure has been in use for approximately 25 years.
+This procedure has been in use for over 30 years.

-Matching can take anywhere from 2 days to 2 years.
-The fact that it may take a donor several months to be matched is not a reflection on her desirability as a donor.
-It is a reflection on the fact that couples are usually looking for specific characteristics such as hair color, eye color, height, or even facial features that are similar to that of the intended mother.
+Matching can take anywhere from 2 weeks to 2 years.
+It usually takes about 6 to 9 months.
+The fact that it sometimes takes a long time to be matched is not a reflection on her desirability as a donor.
+It is a reflection on the fact that couples are usually looking for specific characteristics such as hair color, eye color, height, facial features and sometimes personality that are similar to that of the intended mother.

-All of the eggs are fertilized immediately with the father's sperm and become embryos.
-Leftover embryos may be frozen for possible future use by the couple.
-Embryos may not be donated without the donor's explicit permission.
+No. All of the eggs are fertilized immediately with the father's sperm and become embryos.
+Leftover embryos are frozen for possible future use by the couple.

-For two and a half weeks during the cycle the donor needs to refrain from sexual relations, alchohol consumption, and vigorous exercise.
+For two and a half weeks during the cycle the donor needs to refrain from sexual relations, alcohol consumption, and vigorous exercise.

 No. The donor is given intravenous sedation so that she sleeps through the procedure.

-SFDN works with fertility clinics in San Francisco, the Easy Bay, and the South Bay.
+SFDN works with fertility clinics in San Francisco, the East Bay, and the South Bay.

 Donors and couples are given the option of meeting or not, according to their mutual preferences.
 These options will be explained in more detail in a meeting with SFDN.
 No information will ever be disclosed about couples or donors without their explicit permission.